brian-payne2/Dead_URL_Tester/README.md

 Python 3.6 installed and configured in your path

 ### Use
-Navigate your CLI to the directory where this script is cloned, run the command in pass in the URL to test.
+Navigate your CLI to the directory where this script is cloned, run the command and pass in the URL to test.

 ```
-python Dead_URL_Tester.py http://www.google.com
+python Dead_URL_Tester.py http://www.url_to_test.com
 ```

 ## Built With